laszlocph/website/index.md

 ---

 ## What am I up to these days?

+I'm exploring the needs of local companies, where they most need help.

+I prepared a short workshop for one of them with the following high level agenda.

+* Habits of scalable technical organizations
+* What is culture anyway?
+* Effective behaviors in a scaling company
+* Let's talk about processes
+* Let's talk about Agile
+* Measure everything
+* Continuous Integration
+* Git essentials
+* Containers 101

+In parallel I'm researching the state of the art in the Docker universe and finding practical use of this high potential technology.
+A course is manifesting from this effort targeting developers and the instant ROI they can get.

+## About me

+I'm a former early employee and Director of Engineering of Falcon.io.
+I spent five years with the company and witnessed the growth from 3 to 200 employees.

+Started as an individual contributor being responsible for everything backend.
+Later, I became Director of Engineering and scaled engineering to 7 teams of 7.

+---

 After being employed for more than ten years, I'm venturing out to help companies leveling up their teams.